IvanMed1002/Active-Directory-Lab/README.md

 - <b>Configure a Dynamic Host Configuration Protocol (DHCP)</b>

 1. Install the DHCP server role in Server Manager (this will allow automatically assign IP addresses)<br/>
-2. Create a new DHCP scope for IP address range and subnet mask.
+2. Create a new DHCP scope for IP address range and subnet mask.<br/>
-3. Authorize the DHCP server to allow the DHCP server to provide IP addresses to devices on the network.
+3. Authorize the DHCP server to allow the DHCP server to provide IP addresses to devices on the network.<br/>

 <img src="https://i.imgur.com/o5jZPEE.png"/>